telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

     1. Execute `dotnet run` and navigate your browser to the link you see in the console output.

-1. You now have a Blazor SPA app running!
+>tip You now have a Blazor SPA app running!